joshbegley/nyt-latest/README.md

 **Postecoglou labels Werner performance 'not acceptable' in draw with Rangers**\
-`Ange Postecoglou has castigated Timo Werner’s first-half performance against Rangers as “not acceptable” after taking him off at half-time.`\
+`Ange Postecoglou has castigated Timo Werner’s first-half performance for Tottenham Hotspur against Rangers as “not acceptable” after taking him off at half-time.`\
 https://nytimes.com/athletic/5990582/2024/12/12/ange-postecoglou-timo-werner/

 **University of Michigan May Fire D.E.I.
 Official Over Antisemitism Claim**\